gringer/presentation-notes/docs/firework-plot.md

 # Genome Firework Plot

 A tutorial by David Eccles about representing a genome in a visually-interesting form.
+This tutorial describes a process for generating an image similar to the following:

 <img src="pics/genome_firework_Nb_small.png" alt="Genome firework plot for Nippostrongylus brasiliensis" title="Genome firework plot for Nippostrongylus brasiliensis" width="512"/>